Second order cosmological perturbations: simplified gauge change formulas: Unified form for gauge transformations to second order

+A gauge transformation induces a change in the first and second order perturbations of $A(\epsilon)$.
+Arguably the most geometric and straightforward approach to gauge transformations is the ``active approach'' using an exponential map described in section 6 in Malik and Wands (2009)~\cite{malwan09}, and this is the approach we take as our starting point.\footnote{Gauge transformations up to second order in cosmological perturbation theory can also be represented in coordinates as follows (see e.g. Malik and Wands (2009)~\cite{malwan09}): } First and second order gauge transformations are then represented as (equations (6.5) and (6.6), respectively, in~\cite{malwan09}):

-where $\pounds$ is the Lie derivative (see~\cite{bruetal97}, equations (1.1)--(1.3)).
-Equations~\eqref{delta_A_begin} describe how the geometric quantity $A$ changes under an arbitrary gauge transformation.
-More importantly from a physical point of view these equations serve to define gauge invariant quantities in the following way.
+where ${}^{(1)}\!\xi^a$ and ${}^{(2)}\!\xi^a$ are independent background gauge vector fields and $\pounds$ is the Lie derivative (see also~\cite{bruetal97}, equations (1.1)--(1.3)).
+Equations~\eqref{delta_A_begin} describe how the tensor field $A$ changes under an arbitrary gauge transformation.
+More importantly from a physical point of view, these equations serve to define gauge invariant quantities in the following way.
 If we impose a restriction on the perturbation variables that determines the gauge fields uniquely, say ${}^{(1)}\!\xi^a = {}^{(1)}\!\xi_{\bullet}^a$, ${}^{(2)}\!\xi^a = {}^{(2)}\!\xi_{\bullet}^a$, then we say that we have fixed the gauge.
 If we use these as the gauge fields in~\eqref{delta_A_begin}, then the quantities ${}^{(1)}\!{A}[\xi_{\bullet}]$ and ${}^{(2)}\!{A}[\xi_{\bullet}]$ so defined are gauge invariant quantities.
 On introducing the shorthand notation

 equations~\eqref{delta_A_begin} yield